 - Focus groups

-WHO’S IN CHARGE: The research director
+WHO’S IN CHARGE: The Research Director

 The research director leads the effort to collect research insights, though all team members are involved and have specific responsibilities (see below).
 The research director should integrate insights from various sections in the development of the SWOT analysis, including insights gained from original research, such as focus groups or custom surveys — both of which are encouraged.

 The responsibilities of the research director tend to fall toward the beginning of the strategic planning process.
-Most of the data must be collected and reviewed within the first three to five weeks of the class so that other team members, especially the account director, can use this research to define the strategic direction.
+Most of the data must be collected and reviewed within the first five weeks of the class so that other team members, especially the account director, can use this research to define the strategic direction.
 Agencies should begin by dividing up responsibility for collecting and gathering data from secondary sources.
 As the secondary research comes together, you will see how primary research can help fill gaps in your knowledge.

 Research directors should have their report compiled by the deadline specified in the syllabus — it says it’s a draft, but you should aim for it to be as complete as possible.
 After all, it’s the road map you’ll follow when you move to the next step of creating your strategy.
 In the meantime, other team members should help collect data for the research director to process as noted above and write their assigned section in the situation analysis, familiarize themselves with the concepts, techniques and procedures that accompany their roles, and start to outline the tools they intend to use and how they intend to use them.